 The accounting policies of the operating segments are the same as the Group's accounting policies described in note 4 to the consolidated financial statements.
-Segment result represents the profit earned/(loss suffered) by each segment without allocation of other income, certain other losses, central administrative costs, share option expenses to employees and eligible person other than employees, share of loss of associates/joint ventures, impairment loss on goodwill and finance costs.
+Segment results represents the profit earned/(loss suffered) by each segment without allocation of other income, certain other losses, central administrative costs, share option expenses to employees and eligible person other than employees, and certain finance costs.
 This is the measure reported by the CODM for the purposes of resource allocation and performance assessments.